 If you’re rushing to get out the door in the morning and avoid a tardy start to the school day, then trying to find a misplaced backpack, water bottle or pair of shoes is the last thing you want to encounter.

 Creating a place where you organize backpacks & school supplies is a fantastic solution to corral your child’s belongings into one easy-to-find-place.

-When your kids run out in the morning and back through the door after a long day at school, they’ll learn to put backpacks, shoes, jackets and hats in one spot instead of randomly dropped throughout the house.
-Say goodbye to the breadcrumb trail of belongings scattered throughout your house.
+When your kids run out in the morning and back through the door after a long day at school, they’ll learn to put backpacks, shoes, jackets and hats in one spot instead of randomly dropped throughout the house and left for you to pick up.

 Here are 9 easy storage solutions to inspire you to create a school drop zone for backpacks and belongings in your house.